bertmelis/bertmelis.github.io/_posts/2021-04-21-1-Certificate-management.md

     ca/tls-ca-chain.pem
 ```

-If you look at the contents of the file, it is actually nothing more then the root certificate and the tls-server certificate pasted after each other.
+If you look at the contents of the file, it is nothing more than the root certificate and the tls-server certificate pasted after each other.

 ## Issuing certificates